jrddunbr/goes-manager/docs/storage-analysis.md

 | `IMAGES/*` | 2025-02-21 | 0.10 GiB | A handful of Feb LRIT frames remain unarchived. |
 | `EMWIN/*` | 2025-05-27 | 0.38 GiB | Backlog of EMWIN text products predating Aug 29. |

-That `>90 d` residue totals **≈6.9 GiB** and confirms the archival move/compress step has not swept L2 or EMWIN trees for months.
+That `>90 d` residue totals **≈6.9 GiB** and confirms the archival move/compress step still has to be extended to L2 and EMWIN trees.
 Because only GOES imagery appears in `ARCHIVE/WARM`, the retention workflow likely filters on directory names and needs additional rules for Level-2 and EMWIN content.
-Capture a retention-manager dry-run log plus the next TSV after the fix to prove those directories start migrating.
-Recent systemd logs show why this has been so flaky: the service first crash-looped (~95 k restarts) because it could not read `/var/satellite/state`, and even after fixing that permission the process now dies mid-run once it deletes the directory it is still iterating (see the FileNotFoundError issued while walking `/IMAGES/GOES-19/Full Disk/2025-11-13_04-00-20`).
-The engine needs to tolerate directories disappearing during traversal (e.g., refresh the iterator on `FileNotFoundError` or walk files via `os.walk` with `topdown=False`).
+Capture another retention-manager dry-run log plus the next TSV after those rules land to prove those directories start migrating.

 ## Observations
 - GOES production has settled into a sustained 14–15 GB/day pace; with only 429 GiB free on `/var/satellite`, that leaves roughly one month before the disk fills unless data is thinned or relocated.
-- `/ARCHIVE/WARM` contains ~70 GiB of imagery, showing that part of the archive tree is reachable, but Level-2 and EMWIN content never move—retention rules need to be expanded beyond GOES imagery.
+- `/ARCHIVE/WARM` now contains ~279 GiB of imagery thanks to the fixed walker, but Level-2 and EMWIN content never move—retention rules still need to be expanded beyond GOES imagery.
-- `goes-retention.service` still exits non-zero: it now moves some GOES-19 directories before crashing when `Path.rglob` touches a directory that was just migrated/deleted; the iterator must be hardened so it skips missing directories instead of killing the run.
+- `goes-retention.service` completed after the `_iter_files` fix (log shows directories being moved without another crash); extend its ruleset next so it sweeps L2/EMWIN trees as well.
 - GOES-19 Full Disk scans dwarf every other stream; retention policies must prioritize thinning that directory first (e.g., reduce to 6‑hour cadence once data ages beyond Warm tier).
 - Mesoscale sectors add a steady ~0.6 GB/day; if both sectors remain pinned 24/7, consider gating Mesoscale retention to mission-critical hours.
 - Level-2 products are relatively light (~0.6 GB/day each for GOES-19/16), but they extend farther back in time than recent imagery; ensure the archive job keeps only the metrics required for reanalysis.